French–German enmity: 19th century

 During the first half of the 19th century, many Germans looked forward to a unification of most or all of the German states, but most German leaders and the foreign powers were opposed to it.
 The German nationalist movement believed that a united Germany (even without Austria) would replace France as the dominant land power in Western Europe.
 This argument was aided by demographic changes: since the Middle Ages, France had had the largest population in Western Europe, but in the 19th century, its population stagnated (a trend that continued until the second half of the 20th century), and the population of the German states overtook it and continued to rapidly increase.
+Following the Congress of Vienna in 1815, France had lost territories on the left bank of the Rhine, which had been annexed during the Revolutionary Wars.

+The Rhine Crisis emerged from a combination of French imperial ambitions and the nationalist sentiments that were growing in both France and Germany.
+In 1840, French Prime Minister Adolphe Thiers reignited claims to these territories, asserting that the Rhine should be reinstated as France's natural eastern border.
+This demand was met with strong resistance from the other German states, particularly Prussia, which had regained control of these areas.
+This also significantly fueled German nationalism, as the defense of the Rhine became a symbol of national pride and unity among the German states.
+Nationalist songs, such as "Die Wacht am Rhein," gained popularity, reflecting the growing sentiment against French claims.
+This period marked a shift towards a more aggressive and mass-oriented German nationalism, as various social classes rallied to defend what they considered their "most German river".